 The Request Type field is set to “Request” to indicate that a public key is being requested from a peer AP.

 The Request Type field is set to “Response” to indicate that this frame is in response to a Public Key frame.

+The Request Type field is set to “NAK” to indicate rejection of a received Public Key frame.

 The Group field is used to indicate which cryptographic group was used when generating the public key and

-is defined in 8.4.1.42 (Finite Cyclic Group field).
+is defined in 8.4.1.42 (Finite Cyclic Group field), or the preferred group when the Request Type field is set to “NAK”.

-The Public Key field contains the public key of the AP that is sending this Public Key frame and is defined in 8.4.1.39 (Scalar field)
+When the Request Type field is set to “NAK”, the Public Key field is not included.
+In all other cases, the Public Key field contains the public key of the AP that is sending this Public Key frame and is defined in 8.4.1.39 (Scalar field)

 The use of the Public Key frame is described in 11.10 (AP PeerKey support).